rahul95j/aws-lamp-iac/README.md

 * Write Terraform scripts to create the infrastructre for the above stack.
 * Use Ansible/Chef to provision the LAMP stack on the infrastructure.
 * Create a Highly Available setup

+### Assumptions

+* A single t2.micro instance will be enough to support incoming traffic for the application
+* TLS security certificates aren't required